primasio/primas-api-doc/group.md

 [DELETE] /groups/{group_id}/members/{group_member_id}

 This API can be used for both quiting group and kicking member out of the group.
-Use the member's info in the `creator` and `signature` field to quit group and use group owner's info otherwise.
+Use members account to generate the signature and leave `creator` empty to quit the group and fill in the group owner's info in the `creator` field to kick member out.

 #### Request